Cordtus/yaci/README.md

 ## Demo

 To run the demo, you need to have Docker installed on your system.

-Then, you can run the following command:
+### Option 1: Basic Demo (PostgREST API)
 ```shell
 # Build and start the e2e environment
 make docker-up